putto11262002/pim/docs/FEATURES.md

 ### 2. Scope

 The initial scope focuses on fundamental text editing, basic file operations, and a clear, intuitive terminal user interface.
+The editor operates on a single buffer.
 Advanced features like syntax highlighting, complex search/replace, or multi-buffer management are explicitly out of scope for this version but may be considered for future iterations.

 ### 3. Core Features